Praveen76/Lung-Segmentation-using-ResNet50-and-DeeplabV3/README.md

 2. Open and explore the Jupyter notebook `Lungs_Segmentation_using_ResNet_and_DeepLabV3.ipynb` to understand the project implementation.

+## Contributing

+If you have a Data Science mini-project that you'd like to share, please follow the guidelines in [CONTRIBUTING.md](https://github.com/Praveen76/Data-Science-Mini-Projects/blob/main/contributing.md).

+## Code of Conduct
+Please adhere to our [Code of Conduct](https://github.com/Praveen76/Data-Science-Mini-Projects/blob/main/CODE_OF_CONDUCT.md) in all your interactions with the project.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Contact

+For questions or inquiries, feel free to contact me on [Linkedin](https://www.linkedin.com/in/praveen-kumar-anwla-49169266/).

+## **About Me**:
+I’m a seasoned Data Scientist and founder of [TowardsMachineLearning.Org](https://towardsmachinelearning.org/).
+I've worked on various Machine Learning, NLP, and cutting-edge deep learning frameworks to solve numerous business problems.
 3. Execute the code cells within the notebook to experiment with lung segmentation using ResNet50 and DeepLabV3.

 4. Visualize the results and interpretations.